jlfowler1084/Remove_AppCrash_dmp/README.md

 # Remove_AppCrash_dmp
-Removes crash DMP on user profiles - used to free up server space
+Removes crash DMP on user profiles - used to free up disk space on server